StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>The next step taken was to begin setting up my geomap that will pinpoint and map out where the attacks, or login attempts were coming from.
-I do this by navigating to Microsoft Sentinel.
-In the first picture we can see that the SIEM has been collecting data properly and categorizing it.
-I did not set any alerts for this project but it was certainly possible, maybe for a future video.
-We can see in this picture that there are nearly 10k events and 6.9k security events, coming from Event Viewer in the VM with 2.3k failed RDP attempts.
-I haven't even finished setting up this project but the person from Tunisia was hard at work trying to brute force into my VM.
-Good luck ha ha ha!</b>  <br/>
+<b>The next step was to set up a geomap that pinpoints and maps out where the attacks or login attempts were originating.
+I did this by navigating to Microsoft Sentinel.
+In the first picture, you can see that the SIEM has been properly collecting and categorizing data.
+Although I didn't set any alerts for this project, it's certainly a possibility for future endeavors.
+The picture shows nearly 10,000 events and 6,900 security events, sourced from Event Viewer in the VM, with 2,300 failed RDP attempts.</b>  <br/>
 </p>

 ![Setting_Geomap](https://user-images.githubusercontent.com/108043108/225451297-e0c57af2-5333-4b6f-8fff-79b11b816e77.JPG)